csmets/Server-Driven-UI/docs/queries-and-mutations.md

 ### Context

 Context plays an important role to help the GraphQL server understand where this request is coming from.
-Having understand where this is coming from, the server and curate a response catered for that device.
+Having understood where this request is coming from, the server and curate a response catered for that device.
 Context may also be used for presentation layout, for example a tablet device or an extra large display may want to present differently to a mobile or small display.

 ```graphql
 input Context {